RossBrunton/BMAT/README.md

 > source ./bin/activate

 Install Django and MySQL:
-> pip install Django MySQL-python
+> pip install Django MySQL-python requests

 After this, rename settings.py.sample, to settings.py, and give it a random secret key.
 Then (if you want to, otherwise it will use Django's default database) rename db.cnf.sample to db.cnf and fill in database details.